sams52s/Dynamic_Feedback_MS/README.md

   - A verification email is sent to the user.
   - The user activates their account by clicking the verification link.
 - **Role Assignment:**
-  - The Admin assigns roles: User, Approver, or Admin.
+  - The Admin assigns roles: User, Approver(Manager and Leads), and Admin.
   - The user is notified of their role via email.

 #### 1.2 User Login